Endeavors

 Units and Operators: You are an "operator" of a "unit," alongside fellow and opposing operators and units.

-For the sake of rules, a unit is a character with only a single Unit Stat that never locks, no track position, and they can only Attack and be Attacked by other units.
+For the sake of rules, a unit is a character with only a single Unit Stat that unlocks after use, no track position, and they can only Attack and be Attacked by other units.
 Each unit is represented by a track, which ends at the position equal to the unit's Unit Stat size.
 Anything placed or moved beyond this is placed at the last track position instead.

 Unit Size: Smaller units are harder to hit and move to.
-When Attacking a unit that has a smaller Unit Stat, or when moving to the track of a unit that has a smaller Unit Stat, increase the complexity of the action by one rank.
+When Attacking a unit that has a smaller Unit Stat, or when moving to the track of a unit that has a smaller Unit Stat, the action is one rank more complex.

 Hits: When a unit is "hit," choose a random position on its track.
 Add a Hit Button there if one is not there already.